jeonconnect/jeonconnect/README.md

 # jeonconnect

-Send a email to jeonconnect@gmail.com for support of apple appstore app, "jeoncomic".
+Send a email to jeonconnect@gmail.com for support of apple appstore app, "PicZipView".
 Thank you.